Previous dayMarch 24, 2026Next day

 10.9 km---✓ ReviewedUSGS →

-A magnitude 2.3 earthquake was recorded 95 km SW of Nikolski, Alaska on March 24, 2026 at 19:15 UTC.
-It arrived roughly 6 hours after a larger magnitude 2.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 10.9 km, the event was shallow crustal.
+On March 24, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 95 km SW of Nikolski, Alaska at 19:15 UTC.
+Coming 6 hours after a magnitude 2.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 10.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 52.314°, -169.831°.
+Coordinates: 52.314°, -169.831°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: